peeringdb/docs/docs/taskforce/dataownership/index.md

 The resulting Policy Document will be announced and shared with the PeeringDB Community.

-After the publishing of the Policy Document, the Task Force will end.
+After publishing the Policy Document, the Task Force ended.

+## Data Ownership Policy Implementation Presentation

+This [video](https://youtu.be/mtT_HojbIPs) and [presentation](../../presentation/20200817-dtf-implementation.pdf) explains how PeeringDB handles IX-F import data, creating, changing or deleting netixlan objects and other changes from the implementation of the PeeringDB Data Ownership Policy.

 ## Members
 - Darrell Budic